Introducing Southill Solar

-Southill Solar is our new community-owned solar farm.
-It will generate enough green energy to power the equivalent of all the homes in its three nearest parishes – Charlbury, Finstock and Fawler – in West Oxfordshire.
+Southill Solar is our community-owned solar farm.
+In operation since November 2016, it generates enough green energy to power 1,100 homes – most of the homes in Charlbury, Finstock & Fawler - for 25 years.

 Community energy in action

-Any profits from Southill Solar will be invested back into the local area, through the community benefit society.
+Profits from Southill Solar will be invested back into the local area through the community benefit society.
+Forecasts show that we will have on average £30,000 a year to invest locally.